AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/3-VE-STY/reactions.rst

 Reactions
 =========

-There are three types of reactions defined in the YAML configuration files.
+There are three types of reactions defined in the YAML configuration file.
 The first two describe how to build a bisGMA molecule, the next four describe the polymerization reactions, and the final two describe capping reactions for unreacted monomers.

 Building bisGMA
 ^^^^^^^^^^^^^^^